 If you’re looking at a basic product photo, on the other hand, those images are likely to have been edited with a light touch.
 No one wants a product that looks nothing like the picture on the internet.

-Here’s an example of an unedited product image next to one that’s been edited by the team at Clipping Path India.
+Here’s an example of an unedited product image next to one that’s been edited by the team at Path.

 Of course, there are also times when photographers edit images artistically to convey a specific point-of-view.
 Here’s a fantastic post about some of the work that goes into one of these artistic advertising images.